 Moniza is the founder and publisher of the online magazine, Elan: The Voices we love.
 The Stories we live.
 She is also president of Wahid Media Ventures, an international media consulting company.
 Moniza has a bachelor’s degree in Economics from Drew University and a graduate degree in Islamic Studies from Columbia University.

-Phil, DMH is the Director of the Medical Humanities Program in the Caspersen School of Drew University.
+Phil, DMH is the past Director of the Medical Humanities Program in the Caspersen School of Drew University.
 He received his Doctorate of Medical Humanities in 2004, his Master of Letters degree in 1995 and has taught in the program since 2004.
 Dr. Scibilia spent over 35 years in the healthcare industry, including senior executive positions in medical information, education, and publishing.
 He has been a Partner in Strategic Healthcom, a health policy and pharmacoeconomic consulting group.
 He was President and CEO of Macmillan Publishing’s Healthcare Group and served as President of Simon & Schuster/Appleton and Lange and also had international operating responsibility for the Healthcare Group of Reed/Elsevier.

 Phil also served as Chairman of the Hospital Satellite Network, a national healthcare broadcasting network.
 Working with the Annenberg Center for Health Sciences, Dr. Scibilia produced several national and international television broadcasts, including: Substance Abuse in the Workplace, Alzheimer’s Disease and Transplants: Who Lives Who Dies.
 He spent a year in the U.S.S.R during Perestroika, working with the Soviet Ministry of Health.
 Dr. Scibilia negotiated the first Soviet-USA healthcare Joint Venture, Soyuz-Medinvest, and arranged the first joint USA/USSR Conference on Genome Mapping.